benclifford/hallowbit/README.md

 I removed an unused function (set_one) and it runs without memory error so I guess I am right on the limit of what fits?

+There's also a minify option in uflash I should try out. looks like I need to install 'nudatus'? seems to do something.